Data-Design-Dimension/iterative-design-dev/README.md

-# iterative-design-dev
+# Iterative Design Development

-Resources &amp; activities for integrating feedback mechanisms an UX approaches to code-based data rich application development
+Resources &amp; activities for integrating feedback mechanisms and UX approaches to code-based data-rich application development.

+See Wiki for resources.